 The Pennsylvania Tourism Office and Tourism Economics worked together to produce the economic impact of travel and tourism report starting in 2009.

-- Travelers spent more than $1.82 billion in the Laurel Highlands region
+- Travelers spent more than $1.85 billion in the Laurel Highlands region, a new record high

 - Travelers to the region liked to shop with the region posting the highest share of travelers’ trip budgets spent on shopping and the third highest on food and beverage purchases among the state’s 11 tourism regions.